myminseok/pivotal-docs/prometheus-grafana.md

 https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#monitoring-compute-resource-usage

 ## TODO
-how to exclude some useless metrics before collecting.
+how to exclude some useless metrics before collecting to prometheus?